pymc-devs/pymc/sphinxdoc/source/theory.rst

 then the stochastic process is known as a Markov chain.
 This conditioning specifies that the future depends on the current state, but not past states.
 Thus, the Markov chain wanders about the state space, remembering only where it has just been in the last time step.
 The collection of transition probabilities is sometimes called a *transition matrix* when dealing with discrete states, or more generally, a *transition kernel*.

-In the context of Markov chain Monte Carlo, it is useful to think of the Markovian property as ``mild non-independence''\footnote{In general, for Bayesian analyses, statistical independence is less relevant, relative to classical statistical inference.
-Instead, we substitute the notion of *exchangeability*, which is a weaker concept, but often just as useful.
-Exchangeability essentially implies that different permutations (orderings) of a sequence of random variables will have the same marginal distribution.
-A sequence of random quantities may not be considered independent in a Bayesian sense, but are frequently exchangeable.}.
+In the context of Markov chain Monte Carlo, it is useful to think of the Markovian property as *mild non-independence* [#]_.

 MCMC allows us to indirectly generate independent samples from a particular posterior distribution.

 .. rubric:: Jargon-busting